favdv/PowerQuery/README.md

 ```
 - A list with all functions available in your powerbi report.
 Since you can't use a fullstop for a custom function name, you could filter the list on items with a fullstop only to get the default functions.

-_**Note that Web.Contents is not in #shared, so even adding this to that array will not help with dynamic refreshing of data.
-So far the only option is to copy the function into a query.**_
+_**Note that some functions, like Web.Contents are not available in #shared, meaning that those will likely be treated as dynamic data sources.
+This currently mainly relates to API functions.
+To mitigate this, those would need to be copied into the powerBI report instead of referencing from the github repo.**_

 ## Copy the code as a new function in PowerBI